Avi-Meshulam/flight-control/README.md

 	4. click "OK"
 	5. click "OK" again

-	> Alternativly you can run the following SETX command in cmd.exe, **but be aware(!) that SETX truncates the stored path to 1024 bytes, potentially corrupting your PATH environment variable**:
+	> Alternativly you can run the following SETX command in cmd.exe, **but be aware(!) - SETX truncates the stored path to 1024 bytes, potentially corrupting your PATH environment variable**:

 	> SETX /m PATH "%PATH%;C:\Program Files\MongoDB\Server\3.4\bin"